The key to success when attempting an exam is 50% strategy and 50% knowledge...

 - Speaking (approx. 20 minutes)

-Our OET course runs for 10 weeks.
+Our OET course runs throughout the year.
 It offers the flexibility of studying for shorter periods, and students can therefore commence on any Monday.
-If you are not familiar with the format of the OET, we will give you an Orientation Pack in order to equip you to join the existing class.

 - Flexible start and end dates with a minimum enrolment of 4 weeks